RaidasGrisk/tf2-crnn/README.md

 # TODO
-1. pre-train the model on more data
+- [x] pre-train the model on more data
-2. show the results
+- [ ] visualize training progress